holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/07_binary_crossword/lesson_plan.md

 ## Lesson:

-In this class, students are basically reviewing ASCII.
-There are two mini activities that address this.
-First, students use HexFiend for the first time byt themselves to write their own joke in hex.
-Second, students do (a part of) a binary crossword puzzle.
+In this class, students are basically reviewing hex representation in computers.
+Students do (a part of) a binary crossword puzzle.
 The point of the puzzle is that numbers require context in order to be properly understood.

 ### Setup